multihack/multihack-web/README.md

 ## Usage:

-1. Use Git or any other version control to ensure all team members have the same starting code.
+1. Make sure all your team members have the same code (or use the **fetch code** feature).

-2. Upload your project's ZIP archive to <a href="https://rationalcoding.github.io/multihack-web/">multihack.co</a>, or use <a href="https://github.com/RationalCoding/multihack-brackets">multihack-brackets</a>.
+2. Upload your project as a ZIP to <a href="https://rationalcoding.github.io/multihack-web/">multihack.co</a>, or use <a href="https://github.com/RationalCoding/multihack-brackets">multihack-brackets</a>.

-3. Decide on a secret room ID, and have your team members enter it.
+3. Decide on a secret room ID, and have everyone enter it.

 4. VOILA!
 Your project is now being synchronized in real time!